tsuzumi/collegram/README.md

 ```
 ### How To Use

-* !!!watch out for the volume if using headphones no master volume control!!!
 * play button to start playback
 * stop button to stop playback
 * randomise button creates a new set of sounds
+* slider controls Master volume output
+* numeric field is for BPM (bug: need to hit play again after changing the tempo)

 ### TODO